 We really mean, spending as much time as possible working with those things you are great at that you also really enjoy.
 When you get to do that on a regular basis, work starts to feel like play more and more, but you are also going to be getting superior results in your work compared to someone who's time and activities are not well aligned with their strengths.

-Doing this over and over again in sales situations and HR investigations, interviews and challenging situations where you have to earn trust and provide feedback caused me to get very good at having the courage to say things others wouldn’t normally say and to be far better at that as a skill than the average person.
-But the real signature strength here was my ability to genuinely connect with others really quickly in a way that caused you to trust me.
+Doing this over and over again in sales situations and HR investigations, interviews and challenging situations where you have to earn trust and provide feedback caused me to get very good at having the courage to say things others wouldn't normally say and to be far better at that as a skill than the average person.
+But the real Signature Strength here was my ability to genuinely connect with others very quickly in a way that caused you to trust me.

-This enabled me to become very good at conventionally uncomfortable conversations and drastically raised my tolerance level for such conversations.
+This enabled me to become very good at conventionally uncomfortable conversations and drastically raised my tolerance level for those conversations.

-You may realize the same for yourself when you start to unwind your own personal web of life events that lead to your signature strengths.
+You will likely find the same thing for yourself when you start to unwind your own personal web of life events that lead to your Signature Strengths.

 How to get more specific when trying to discover your strengths: